libreobjet/open-guide/preface.md

 Introduction
 ========

-The terms "open source" are becoming a trend among product designers.
+The term "open source" is becoming a trend among product designers.
 We see websites and initiatives appear here and there with a lot of good intentions but sometimes missing the point and often creating confusion.
-Design magazines and blogs are always rushing into calling an openly published creation "open source" but rarely question the licenses or propose schematics or design files to download.
+Design magazines and blogs are always rushing into calling an openly published creation "open source" but rarely question the licenses or provide schematics or design files to download.

-We are furniture designers, hackers and artists who have been playing d quite some time now with free/libre and open source software.
+We are furniture designers, hackers and artists who have been working with free/libre and open source software for quite some time now.
 So for us, applying these prirciples to product design was a natural extension and new playgrounds to explore.
-But we also realized that designers coming to this with no prior opne source experience had a lot of information to grasp before getting a clear picture of what could be open source product design.
+But we also realized that designers coming to this with no prior open source experience had a lot of information to grasp before getting a clear picture of what could be open source product design.
 So we set ourselves to catalyse our knowledge in this book.

 We hope that this tool could be a base for teaching and learning about open source product design, a collective memory of what one should know today to get started and join the movement, a reference students, amateurs and educators would have in their back pocket when they go out to explain what they are passionate about.